bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 like addresses for distributed storage systems, server keys, and the like.
 Details TBD as people build this out. ]]

-### Callback to URL {#response-interact-callback}
+### Post-interaction Callback to an RC URL {#response-interact-callback}

-If the RC indicates that it can [receive a post-interaction callback on a URL](#request-interact-callback) and the AS supports this capability for the
+If the RC indicates that it can [receive a post-interaction callback on a URL](#request-interact-callback) and the AS supports this mode for the
 RC's request, the AS responds with a "callback" field containing a nonce that the RC will use in validating the callback as defined in
 {{interaction-callback}}.